ABC Radio Perth: Australian Broadcasting Company era

 In 1929 the Australian Government accepted the tender for the Australian Broadcasting Company to supply programmes for a three year period to the National Broadcasting System.
+On 2 September, moved from longwave to 690 kHz mediumwave.

 It was announced by PMG Green in July 1931 that 6WF was to be relocated outside the Perth central business district and provided with a new transmission system.
 In September 1931, Professor Ross was provided with comprehensive technical details of the new 6WF transmission system by the PMGD and his own technical analysis supported its suitability.
 A site had not yet been determined by the PMGD, but was to be sited such that the field strength of the station would be sufficiently strong to be readily received in the CBD and override anticipated levels of man-made noise, while not so strong as to cause blanketing interference.
 The antenna was to be of the Alexanderson type, closely similar to those to be deployed at the new ABC stations 2CO Albury (Corowa) and 5CK Port Pirie (Crystal Brook).
 Transmitter power was to be 3 kW into the antenna, approximately double that of the original Westralian Farmers system.
 The transmitter was to be capable of 100% modulation and support audio frequencies in the range 50 Hz to 7 kHz.
 Night-time coverage would remain limited by self-fading.
 Ross' forecast of a December 1931 completion for the project proved optimistic.
 For commercial reasons, the site could not be identified prior to acquiring an option to purchase, but a November 1931 rumour that the station would be located on Wanneroo Road, north of Perth proved accurate.
 PMG Green confirmed in a late December statement that a 12-acre site had been acquired and the project now required approval at the 5 January 1932 cabinet meeting.
 The PMGD chief engineer John Murray Crawford visited Perth in February 1932 and gave a comprehensive progress report.
 Johns and Waygood Ltd. was the successful tenderer for the supply and construction of the two galvanised steel towers to support the antenna system.
 The construction commenced 2 April 1932 and was completed early May 1932.

 Australian Broadcasting Commission era

 The station moved again in 1937 to the Stirling Institute building located in the Supreme Court Gardens, St Georges Terrace.
 Despite the fact the building had been built 21 years earlier as a temporary structure it became the home of 6WF for the next 23 years.

 In 1960 a specially built 23 studio building complex was completed at 191 Adelaide Terrace and the station moved there during that year.
-This building was to provide the home for the Western Australian Symphony Orchestra for a number of years, running alongside three separate radio stations.
+This building was to provide the home for the West Australian Symphony Orchestra for a number of years, running alongside three separate radio stations.